 … but no shirt?
 The answer to this will surprise you.
-And, the collar has actually had a profound effect on modern animation production, especially for television.
+And, the collar has actually had a profound effect not only on Yogi Bear, but on modern animation production, especially for television.
 I stumbled across this video made by Bob Chipman of “The Big Picture” on escapistmagazine.com that explains the whole thing, and it’s a fascinating explanation.
 It has to do with the technical process of making animation for television fast and cheaply enough so that it was actually possible to do it for television and make any money at it.

 The Rationale Behind the Collar